 Bachelor of Science in Business – Human Resource Management

-This degree is quite literally a business degree with a concentration in human resources.
+This degree is a standard baccalaureate business degree with an additional concentration in human resources.
 Students will get the benefit of obtaining a full business education, along with specified HR courses.
 It will include such courses as:

 - Business Communications and Critical Thinking